πŸ›‘οΈDota 2 Ready

 The Playability Score

 All five metrics are combined into a single score from 0 to 100.
 Latency carries the most weight (30%), followed by packet loss (25%), jitter (20%), download speed (15%), and upload speed (10%).
-This weighting reflects how much each metric impacts real-time gameplay — a 200 ms ping ruins the experience more than a slow download.
+The 0–100 scale isn't a curve against other players β€” it's an absolute target.
+A 90 means your connection is, in every measurable way, ready for a competitive Dota 2 match.
+A 60 means you'll survive but you'll lose at least one fight per game to network weirdness.

 The Verdict